-Melanie Pilcher, quality and standards manager at the Alliance, shares some fun ideas for celebrating Chinese New Year in your setting.
+Melanie Pilcher, quality and standards manager at the Alliance, shares some fun ideas for celebrating the Lunar New Year in your setting.

 This article orginally appeared in the Alliance's Under 5 membership magazine.

 Xin Nian Kuai Le!
 Or Happy New Year!

 After the glitz and glitter of Christmas, January and early February can feel a little lacklustre at the best of times.
 The weather is not great and indoors the walls can seem bare when the tinsel and fairy lights that lifted our spirits during the pandemic have been packed away.

 But while last year’s Christmas celebrations are well behind us, another festival is just around the corner.
 All around the world, millions of people are preparing for the Lunar New Year, which begins on 1 February 2022.